bitcoin deposits

 recovery

-when a ledger has become unavailable for a certain number of blocks, a change in custody must be respectful: only the amount of reserves required to cover the ledger’s obligations is sent to the lottery, and change including collateral sent back to the operator’s pubkey. when proof of non-conformance is provided, the full utxo goes to the lottery winner. the winner inherits deposit obligations and retains the collateral as compensation. if the operator runs multiple ledgers, proof of non-conformance on one ledger can be presented to the other ledgers’ quorums, triggering slashing there as well
+when a ledger has become unavailable for a certain number of blocks without proof of fraud, the change in custody must be respectful: only the amount of reserves required to cover the ledger’s obligations is sent to the lottery, and change including collateral is sent back to the operator’s pubkey. when proof of non-conformance is provided, the full utxo goes to the lottery: the winner inherits deposit obligations and posts replacement collateral, and the confiscated value — collateral plus excess reserves — is split equally among the armers who revealed. shares of armers who fail to reveal are forfeited and swept pro-rata to those who did. if the operator runs multiple ledgers, proof of non-conformance on one ledger can be presented to the other ledgers’ quorums, triggering slashing there as well

 network health

-one straightforward attack is to form islands of colluding operators. after building substantial obligations across their ledgers, they coordinate to exit, stealing funds that exceed the collateral lost. simulation shows that with a 40/60 reserves/collateral split and multiple ledgers per operator with independent quorums, this attack is unprofitable for coalitions controlling up to 49% of the network. the key mechanism: each colluding operator whose own quorum retains honest majority loses their collateral, and with independent quorums the probability of escaping all of them drops exponentially with the number of ledgers. wallets can verify quorum independence through graph metrics such as quorum-mincut — the collective vertex connectivity from a quorum’s members to the wallet’s trusted anchors
+one straightforward attack is to form islands of colluding operators. after building substantial obligations across their ledgers, they coordinate to exit, stealing funds that exceed the collateral lost. simulation shows that with a 40/60 reserves/collateral split and multiple ledgers per operator with independent quorums, this attack is unprofitable for coalitions controlling up to 49% of the network. the key mechanism: each colluding operator whose own quorum retains honest majority loses their collateral, and with independent quorums the probability of escaping all of them drops exponentially with the number of ledgers

 conclusion

-we propose a collateral network that requires collusion to steal, but collusion increases the collateral at risk faster than it increases the value to be stolen. each operator’s utxo contains both reserves and collateral, controlled by their quorum. multiple ledgers with independent quorums make simultaneous compromise exponentially unlikely. we use this network to secure cryptographic ledgers backed by full reserves. these ledgers service accounts on behalf of offline wallets in exchange for pre-negotiated fees. ledger primitives support miniscript spending conditions sufficient for basic smart contracts. the network scales close to linearly, allowing a large network to provide billions of wallets and transaction volume in excess of traditional payment networks
+we propose a collateral network that requires collusion to steal, but collusion increases the collateral at risk faster than it increases the value to be stolen. each operator’s utxo contains both reserves and collateral, controlled by their quorum, with every ledger update co-signed by a quorum majority. multiple ledgers with independent quorums make simultaneous compromise exponentially unlikely. confiscation is shared among the disputants who see the lottery through, and custody succession is enforced on-chain, so vigilance pays and takeover is never a windfall. we use this network to secure cryptographic ledgers backed by full reserves. these ledgers service accounts on behalf of offline wallets in exchange for pre-negotiated fees. ledger primitives support spending conditions in the dep-16 calculus — generalizing miniscript with hash- and point-based locks — sufficient for basic smart contracts, including trustless bridging to the lightning network by any deposit holder. the network scales close to linearly, allowing a large network to provide billions of wallets and transaction volume in excess of traditional payment networks